-What’s for supper?
-This glorious (virtual bells ringing), Oven-roasted chicken satays cheat-sheet.
-Marinated in peanut butter, curry paste and coconut milk, these chicken satays are everything you’d expect from your best Thai take-out and more.
-With salted peanuts, of course … Extra crunch and flavour right there!
-Deviating slightly from the traditional ‘chicken on a skewer’ satay, this finger-licking version is oven-roasted in the peanut butter sauce.
+Marinated in a peanut butter curry paste these Oven-roasted chicken satays are everything you’d expect from your best Thai take-out.
+With salted peanuts for extra crunch, it’s addictively good.
+Deviating slightly from the traditional ‘chicken on a skewer’ satay, these chicken thighs are oven-roasted until golden and sticky.
 No dipping bowl required.

 So what exactly is a cheat sheet, you ask?
 In a nutshell, it’s a simple, hands-free dinner, oven-roasted on a baking sheet.
 It’s the kind of dish you’d want to make when you’re short on time but not quite desperate enough for eggs on toast.
-Nothing wrong with that but why settle for breakfast fare when we could be eating this?
-I first heard of cheat sheets on The Food Network, the Kitchen, which in essence is really the equivalent of a tray baked supper, although cheat sheets sounds more like we’re beating the system.
+I first heard of cheat sheets on The Food Network, the Kitchen.
 I’m all for midweek short cuts, especially when it involves roast chicken.
-Here’s what you’ll need to sign up for Cheats Club.
-A baking sheet with some savvy tricks up your sleeve.

 There are a couple of things I really love about cheat sheets.